Bedding Materials Guide: The Best Fabrics for a Cooler, More Comfortable Sleep

 Cotton

 Cotton remains a beloved bedding staple thanks to its unmatched versatility.
 Whether you prefer the crispness of percale or the silky finish of sateen, cotton caters to every sleep style.
-Long-staple varieties like Egyptian and Pima cotton are prized for their strength, softness, and durability, while organic cotton appeals to health-conscious sleepers avoiding chemicals.
+Egyptian and Pima cotton offer strength and softness, while organic cotton appeals to those avoiding chemicals.

 Cotton bedding materials guide